NETWAYS/foreman-training/provisioning/04_compute_resource.md

 ### Open Foreman's host dialog using "Host > Create Host"

-### On the Host tab name it "compute" and select to deploy on the Compute resource, the Environment, Puppet CA and Master
+### On the Host tab name it "compute" and select to deploy on the Compute resource

 For "Deploy on" use "host.localdomain (Libvirt)" instead of "Bare Metal" which will enable all the options of Compute resource libvirt like the virtual network configuration or virtual hardware.